jpper/Rails-Bulma-Blog/README.md

-# README
+# Welcome to my Rails App/Blog!

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a repository to help me learn Rails, while also making a nice blog site.

-Things you may want to cover:
+I am using [Bulma CSS](https://www.bulma.io), simple_form, and better_errors gems!

-* Ruby version
+* Ruby version: 2.5.3

 * System dependencies